Zeus is a language neutral programmer's IDE for the Windows platform.

-For example, the ctags feature now supports Go meaning the goto definition and goto declaration features now work with Go code.
+The Zeus automatic ctags feature also supports Go meaning the goto definition and goto declaration features work with Go code.

-The latest release also comes with many Zeus macros allowing the IDE to better work with Go tools like gocode for auto-complete, documentation and code navigation and tools like gofmt, goimports for automatic code formating whenever a Go file is saved.
+Zeus also comes with many macros allowing the IDE to better work with Go tools like gocode for auto-complete, documentation and code navigation and tools like gofmt, goimports for automatic code formating whenever a Go file is saved.

 There are also macros for Go Guru, fix, vet, gorename and gobuild.

 Finally, Zeus also works with the Delve debugger.

 IMPORTANT NOTE: For Zeus to work with Go it is assumed Go has been installed on the machine.
 For details on how to setup Go refer to this tutorial.